 Open your form in the Form Builder.
 For this example, we created a simple newsletter signup form.
 This form uses the Polar theme from the Theme Editor.

 As is, the form is attractive but basic.

 To change the title font of the form to Abril Fatface, go to Find the theme you used and click “Customize” to open a copy of the theme.

 Next, add the import code you copied to the top of the Custom CSS section within your theme, minus the opening and closing <script> tags.

 Further down, you’re going to use the attributes provided by Google to specify that you want to use this font for the title of the form.
 We simply replaced “’Montserrat’, sans-serif;” next to “$font-title-font:” with “’Abril Fatface’, cursive;”, which we copied from the Google Font listing.

 We left the body font the same, since Montserrat pairs nicely with the whimsical, serif style of Abril Fatface.

 Make sure to save your customized theme after making any desired changes.

 Here’s how those fonts look together in our updated form:

 CSS allows you to do a lot of creative and useful things with your forms.
-Read up on other common custom code scenarios in our knowledge base and test drive FormAssembly for yourself at the link below!
+Read up on other common custom code scenarios in our knowledge base and test drive FormAssembly for yourself here!
 It’s free for 14 days, no credit card required.